arpitsri3/carND_MPC_Controller/writeup_report.md

 1. N-25, dt-0.05 - I picked this value from 'Mind the Line' quiz in the classroom but it made the processing slow (as is expected) (also I don't have very good hardware), so ultimately I have not used it.
 2. N-20, dt-0.1

-I think , and also as explained in the Q&A , these values just work because the timestep is not so large that it slows down the MPC neither is it so small that it doesn't give a good prediction.
+I think , and also as explained in the Q&A , 10 and 0.1 just work because the timestep is not so large that it slows down the MPC neither is it so small that it doesn't give a good prediction.
 I guess it is just a very optimal combination for the problem.
-Technically speaking the MPC considers a 1 second duration for a new trajectory.
+Technically speaking the MPC considers a 1 second duration for correcting trajectory.

 #### 3. A polynomial is fitted to waypoints.
 If the student preprocesses waypoints, the vehicle state, and/or actuators prior to the MPC procedure it is described.